xuleihuanying/Monthly-weighted-preciptiation/README.md

 The three-cornered hat (TCH) method is used to derive the relative uncertainty of individual datasets and the inverse of error variance is regarded as weights.

 The climatology is unified by a simple average before TCH is applied.

+Feel free to email to xulei123@whu.edu.cn if you have any questions.